Starting a childcare centre

 You must set up a parent committee within 6 months of opening your childcare centre.
 You must also draw up regulations for this.
 These regulations must include at least the following information:

-• How many members are there on the parent committee?
+• How many members there are on the parent committee

-• How are the members elected?
+• How the members are elected

 Health and safety policy